-Following are the problems that may arise during Secure Path operations:
+Following are the problems that may arise during Secure Path operation and it also lists how to avoid these problems:

 - The status of a path is updated only when I/O is performed through that path. - Only Fibre Channel connectivity is supported. - When all paths to an end LUN fail in the case of non-LVM devices with VxFS file system, I/O to the LUN aborts.
 The system reacts the same whether or not Secure Path is used. - When all paths to an end LUN fail in the case of I/O to non-LVM devices with HFS file system, or for async I/O to non-LVM devices, I/O to the LUN waits until the connectivity through these paths is restored.
 I/O starts only if the original path (the path on which I/O was started) comes back, and not if any of the alternate path comes back. - Enter the autopath discover command before using newly added paths or devices.
-Secure Path does not recognize newly added paths or devices that are in use before the autopath discover command is executed. - Discovery of New Paths or LUNs are effective only if ioscan and insf -e are executed prior to autopath discover command. - If ioscan and insf -e are not run before running the autopath discover command, and if there are changes made in the SAN, autopath discover may take very long time to complete because of attempted retries by the lower level layers on the device paths. - Secure Path 3.0F SP1 Workgroup edition does not support the devices configured under Veritas Volume Manager.
-However, you can exclude few LUNs from Secure Path control and can use them in Veritas Volume Manager or other similar applications. - Secure Path 3.0F SP1 Workgroup Edition disk arrays does not support wild card characters.
-For example, you cannot use the question mark (?) along with a command to invoke the help command. - If HPswsp is marked for removing using swremove command and if uninstallation is aborted, Load Balancing Policy settings defaults back to NLB. - The Secure Path Workgroup Edition does not support assigning the scsi LUN ID (different from WWLUN ID) of an unpresented LUN to another LUN.
-Running the autopath discover command in such a scenario may put the system in a highly inconsistent state.
+Secure Path does not recognize newly added paths or devices that are in use before the autopath discover command is executed. - Discovery of New Paths or LUNs is effective only if ioscan and insf -e are executed prior to autopath discover command. - If ioscan and insf -e are not run before running the autopath discover command, and if there are changes made in the SAN, autopath discover may take very long time to complete because of attempted retries by the lower level layers on the device paths. - Secure Path 3.0F SP1 for Workgroup Edition disk arrays does not support devices configured under Veritas Volume Manager.